OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 To evaluate OpenNebula, we strongly recommend that you follow our :ref:`Quick Start Guide <quick_start>`.
 The Guide will walk you through a series of tutorials to progressively build infrastructure.
 All tutorials use the Sunstone UI, and most take under ten minutes to complete.

-Following the Guide, you can quickly and easily:
+Following the Guide, you can:

   * :ref:`Install an OpenNebula Front-end <try_opennebula_on_kvm>`, then use that Front-end to
   * :ref:`Deploy an Edge Cluster <first_edge_cluster>`, where you will